brunoanken/brunoanken/README.md

       src="https://media0.giphy.com/media/l46CyJmS9KUbokzsI/200.gif" />
 </p>

-# Software engineering stack
+# whoami
-I'm a fullstack who discovered that, maybe, mobile programming isn't for me.
+I'm a brazilian software engineer that knows how to do backend and frontend (not saying I'm good at any of them) and is passionate about functional programming

 ## My current favorite stack
 - Backend: Elixir and Phoenix